| |

 The Committee consists of Arthur Waterfall, Solomon Harker, Thos.
 W. Waterhouse, John Wood, Hanah Slater, Mary Cartwright, Ellen Parkinson, Susannah Shackleton.

-The Band of Hope Records at Airton Chapel only cover the years 1873-6 and it isn't clear how long the group was active in Malhamdale, but the information shown on this page is a distillation of the available information.
+The Band of Hope Records at Airton Chapel only cover the years 1873-6 and it isn't clear how long the group was active in Malhamdale, however the first photograph is believed to be the Band of Hope, gathered outside Clarke's temperance Hotel in Malham and was probably taken in the 1890s.
+The information shown on this page is a distillation of the available information from the remaining records.

 Airton Band of Hope roll 1873 |